 place

-Data primitives over @place/reactivity. v0.1 ships exactly one helper — collection<T>() — the keyed-CRUD shape that every entity store hand-rolls.
+Data primitives over @place-ts/reactivity. v0.1 ships exactly one helper — collection<T>() — the keyed-CRUD shape that every entity store hand-rolls.
 The position is deliberate: most app-level "data" problems collapse to a typed array in a State<T[]> plus the existing capability, persistence, and cache primitives.
 A typed-query layer lands only if a real workload demands one the reactivity primitives can't satisfy.

 Operates on a State, not an opaque store